diab-ma/linkedlens/README.md

 ## Privacy

-Your API keys live on your device in Chrome's encrypted storage — they're not sent anywhere else.
-The extension doesn't send your data to any LinkedLens servers (we don't have any).
+Your API keys live on your device in Chrome's encrypted storage and are not sent anywhere else.
+The extension does not send your data to any LinkedLens servers (because we don't have any).
 Only the AI provider you pick gets to see the post content.
-There's no tracking, analytics, or any of that stuff.
+There's no tracking, analytics, or anything else because I don't care about your linked in.

 Everything happens in your browser.
 Your API keys never end up in logs or source code.
 Requests to the AI provider are encrypted.